Dread Central: Other ventures

 In 2007, Dread Central and VersusMedia announced Horror D'Oeuvres, a competition for independent short films.
 In 2008, the site partnered with several other prominent horror sites and studios in a horror-themed auction to raise money for the Entertainment Industry Foundation.
 In 2013, they partnered with Gas Lamp Museum and the San Diego Ghost Hunters to organize a ghost hunt at the William Heath Davis House.
 The proceeds went toward upkeep for the historic site.
 Also in 2013, they began offering the "Box of Dread", a random package full of merchandise delivered monthly to subscribers, one of whom is randomly chosen to receive a "special edition" valued at $250.

-CineMayhem

-CineMayhem, a film festival for independent genre films, was founded by Heather Wixson in association with Dread Central's Indie Horror Month.
-The festival, whose inaugural date was March 2–3, 2013, is presented in Thousand Oaks, California.
-The festival is backed by Scream Factory, Sideshow Collectibles, Magnet Releasing, and Breaking Glass Pictures.

-Reaper Awards

-Dread Central and Home Media Magazine present the Reaper Awards annually for the best home video releases and direct-to-video features.
-It is held at the Hollywood Roosevelt Hotel and is hosted by Steve Barton, co-founder of Dread Central.

 DREAD

 In 2017, Dread Central Media was acquired by Epic Pictures Group.
 The independent studio announced it would be launching a new distribution label specializing in horror films released in theaters and on demand.
 On January 29, 2019, the label was renamed DREAD.
-Their first in-house produced film, The Golem, will be the first film under the DREAD Originals banner.
+Significant releases include: